-- Cervical Myelopathy – The most common form of Myelopathy, it occurs in the neck.
+- Cervical Myelopathy – This is the most common type of myelopathy.
+It takes place in the neck.

-- Thoracic Myelopathy – It occurs in the middle area of the spine.
-The spinal cord gets compressed due to bulging or herniated discs, spinal trauma or bone spurs.
+- Thoracic Myelopathy – It happens in the central part of the spine.
+The spinal cord becomes compressed due to swelling or herniated discs, spinal trauma, or bone spurs.

-- Lumbar Myelopathy – A rare condition where the spinal cord is low lying or tethered unlike a normal spinal cord that ends in the top part of the lumbar spine.
+- Lumbar Myelopathy – In certain conditions, where the spinal cord is partially or completely fixed, as opposed to a normal spinal cord that finishes at the top of the lumbar spine.